 You were born and raised in London, what or who were your influences?

-Actually I was born in Canada, raised in Montreal, New York, New Orleans, a tiny village in Scotland situated between Glasgow and Edinburgh, a small town in the North of England, and London all before I reached age 18.
+Actually, I was born in Canada, raised in Montreal, New York, New Orleans, a tiny village in Scotland situated between Glasgow and Edinburgh, a small town in the North of England, and London all before I reached age 18.
 Hence why I now consider myself a global nomad, having added multiple other cities and countries to that list since then.
-By default I am inspired by different locations, traditions and cultures.
-When I first became interested in design probably my first design hero’s were Zandra Rhodes, and Bill Gibbs.
+By default, I am inspired by different locations, traditions and cultures.
+When I first became interested in design probably my first design hero’s were Zandra Rhodes and Bill Gibbs.

 Fashion System is living a period of experimentation with the pioneering applications of technology and the new uses of (old) materials.
 Are the use of recycled and upcycled materials shaping future conceptions of fashion and clothing?
-Should we talk about a re-evolution or a re-definition of the Fashion System?
+Should we talk about a re-evolution of a re-definition of the Fashion System?

 There is a massive groundswell of young emerging designers working with new materials, finding new ways of working with old materials, and entirely new business models and fashion systems, and that is truly exciting.
 That includes a range of designers rethinking what waste means and finding new ways of utilizing it.
-I think the entire system of fashion is in the process of being redefined with a focus on the makers, and with respect for all those hands involved in the processing of the materials they use, and the resulting affects on the environment, instead of simply on profit.
-We are in the process of redefining what success means, and quality of life, and that is exciting.
+I think the entire system of fashion is in the process of being redefined with a focus on the makers, and with respect for all those hands involved in the processing of the materials they use, and the resulting effects on the environment, instead of simply on profit.
+We are in the process of redefining what success means, and quality of life and that is exciting.

 Fashion, like most other disciplines, are implementing more and more eco-friendly measures mainly focused on the final product.
-However, the tragedy in Bangladesh in April 2013, where 1133 fashion workers were killed, revealed that the fashion business’s practice is not always ethical and sustainable.
+However, the tragedy in Bangladesh on April 2013, where 1133 fashion workers were killed, revealed that the fashion business’s practice is not always ethical and sustainable.

-Business is not ethical, and has not been for some time, when the focus of a corporation is purely profit and return on investment, then everything else becomes secondary, and that includes people and planet.
-The fashion industry has been divesting itself of its direct responsibility for production for decades now, finally it is beginning to understand that corporations will be held responsible for the treatment of the people and the planet that are affected through their manufacture whether they own those facilities or not.
+Business is not ethical and has not been for some time when the focus of a corporation is purely profit and return on investment, then everything else becomes secondary, and that includes people and planet.
+The fashion industry has been divesting itself of its direct responsibility for production for decades now, finally, it is beginning to understand that corporations will be held responsible for the treatment of the people and the planet that are affected through their manufacture whether they own those facilities or not.

 There is still a very long way to go in this battle, but we owe a lot to the likes of Greenpeace, Labor Behind the Label and the Clean Clothes Campaign’s tireless focus on the fashion and textile industry and highlighting those responsible for the worst of the crimes.

-Would you agree that regarding the production phase, the lack of ethics showed by (but not only) fast fashion retailers has become a pending issue?
+Would you agree that regarding the production phase, the lack of ethics showed by (but not only) fast-fashion retailers has become a pending issue?

 I think this is one of the biggest issues of our time, and one that has remained hidden to all but those directly involved until recently.
-The gross disrespect of people and planet has still to fully come to the average consumers attention.
-Nevertheless we are fast running out of resources with which to maintain “business as usual”.
+The gross disrespect of people and the planet has still to fully come to the average consumers’ attention.
+Nevertheless, we are fast running out of resources with which to maintain “business as usual”.
 This is true of all industries, from computing to fashion, farming to medicine.
 We have to find kinder, gentler means of doing business that considers the triple bottom line with equal weight, that of people, planet and profit, and not just profit, or someone or something will always be paying the price.

 Is there a strategy by the most important labels to work on that?